jpt13653903/ALCHA/Wiki/MarkDown/Statements.md

 The expressions in the `case` statements (`B`, `C`, `D` and `E` in the above example) must evaluate to unique values.
 During the scripting stage of compilation, these can be dynamic (because the values are known during compile-time).
 During the synthesis stage, the expressions must evaluate to constants.

 ALCHA does not infer latches.
-Modern FPGAs do not have latches, so it makes little sense to implement a language structure does.
+Modern FPGAs do not have latches, so it makes little sense to implement a language structure that does.
 Within combinational circuits, ALCHA assigns "don't care" to any net not assigned a value in all possible evaluations of `if`- or `switch`-statements.
 Within clocked structures, the net keeps it's previous value unless explicitly assigned.

 ### while